inkyblackness/ss-specs/levelObjects/Actions.md

     000C  int16      Object 4 index
     000E  int16      Object 4 delay

 The delays are all relative to the execution start of the action.
+Their unit is 0.1 of a second.

 ### Action Type 7: Change lightning